change-hi/change-hi.github.io/morea/data-wrangling-1/experience-data-accessing-subsetting.md

 ## Sorting

 There may also come a time when we want to see the data sorted by some criterion in order to explore potential patterns and order statistics of the entries based on a relation.
-For example, we might want to order a `DataFrame` by the depth that a sample was recovered from. **Note: we can also sort the order of the columns based on their names**
+For example, we might want to order a `DataFrame` by the depth that a sample was recovered from. **Note: We can also sort the order of the columns based on their names.**

 There are two primary approaches for sorting a DataFrame: one based on the index and the other based on values.
 When sorting by the index (it's important to note that the index can represent either row or column labels), you can utilize the `sort_index()` method.
 This method accepts an argument for the axis parameter (0 for rows, 1 for columns).
-In our specific case using DataFrame df, since the rows are already sorted, we can reconfigure the order of the columns instead by specifiying `index=1`
+In our specific case using DataFrame df, since the rows are already sorted, we can reconfigure the order of the columns instead by specifiying `axis=1`

 <div class="alert alert-secondary" role="alert" markdown="1">